 Coordination trigger

-The main goal of international cross-border coordination is to allow each of the countries a mutual and optimal use of the electromagnetic spectrum.
+The main goal of international cross-border coordination is to allow each of the countries a mutual and optimal use of the radio spectrum.
 Different administrations may wish to adopt different approaches to cross-border coordination.
-To calculate the effect of harmful interference a parameter for permissible harmful interference impact on receiving station needs to be determined.
+In order to calculate the effect of harmful interference a parameter for permissible harmful interference impact on the receiving station needs to be determined.
 Coordination triggers could be defined as a) maximum permitted field strength levels (land mobile and broadcasting services), b) coordination distances (broadcasting and fixed services, radars), c) coordination area (broadcasting and space services), triggering power flux density (fixed service).
-This document will analyse field strength level method.
+This document will analyse the field strength level method.

-The required maximum permitted field strength level for the protection of ATS stations from interference could be calculated by one of two ways:
+The required maximum permitted field strength level for the protection of ATS stations from interference could be calculated in one of two following ways:

 at the location of ATS station.
 This should be seen as the primary method since the main objective is to protect the station in the place where it is located.
-The information of location of these stations could be obtained from the Master International Frequency Register (MIFR) or from administrations concerned;
+The information on the location of these stations can be obtained from the Master International Frequency Register (MIFR) or from the administrations concerned;

 at the borderline.
 This should be agreed between neighbouring countries concerned.
 In such situation the requirements for the protection of ATS ground stations should not impose higher levels comparing to the case of known location.
 This provides implementation flexibility for the country using ATS without creating additional constraints to the mobile service in the neighbouring countries.